Acleppe/dating_data/README.md

 If I have good chemistry and feel comfortable with someone, then I will probably "like" them enough to want to continue seeing them.
 If we don't have a comfortable connection in that aspect, then it seems clear that the concept of being with that person for the long haul is a no-go.

-In real chemistry, we say "like dissolves like," referring to solvents.
+In real chemistry we say "like dissolves like," referring to solvents.
 And I suppose that's largely what's at work here.
 If there is a productive reaction together, then you both feel alike and this feeling (a potentially admittedly rare one) can dissolve away other impediments, such as political differences or slightly diverging senses of humor, allowing a successful relationship to precipitate out.
 The differences in other areas likely act as a product loss -- you aren't going to achieve maximum possible solvency if you intermittently come to loggerheads over politics and humor -- but you are at least miscible enough to overcome the activation energy required to start the relationship in the first place.

 Okay, that's the last of the chemistry-laden metaphors.
 I promise.
 All things equal, I think this makes sense, somewhat disappointing though it may initially be.
 No matter how attracted you are to someone, no matter how much you laugh, or how lockstep you are with each other on politics or world affairs, if you are romantically involved with each other and it doesn't feel right, there's just no realistic chance you would want to continue seeing that person in a romantic role.
 Basic biology wins again.